Gilmoursa/Gilmoursa.github.io/_posts/blog/2015-06-25-Best Resources for learning web development.md

 ---
 layout: post
-title:  "What do I really want to learn?"
+title:  "What do I need to learn?"
 modified:
 categories: blog
 excerpt: Before I could start learning about web development, I needed to consider what I really needed to learn and where I could find those resources.